quarkquartet/hugo-personal-source/content/en/authors/admin/_index.md

     url: https://www.physics.rutgers.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Ph.D candidate in theoretical particle physics.
+bio: Researcher on theoretical particle physics/cosmology.
 Music and sports lover.
 Neo-liberalism.

 # Interests to show in About widget
 interests: